Set up App Hub

 Replace the following:

 • APPLICATION_NAME: the name of your application.
-The name must include lowercase alphanumeric characters without spaces.
+The name must include only lowercase alphanumeric characters without spaces.

 • REGION: the region of the application.
-Give this the value us-east1.
+Depending on the --scope-type, give this the value us-east1 or global (Preview).

 2. List the applications in your host project.